webgpu-native/webgpu-headers/doc/articles/Errors.md

 These messages are logged in an implementation defined way (e.g. to an implementation-specific callback, or to a logging runtime).
 They are intended to be intended to be read by humans, useful primarily for development and crash reporting.

-## Struct-Chaining Errors {#StructChainingErrors}
+## Struct-Chaining Error {#StructChainingError}

-A struct-chaining error happens when the @ref SType of a struct in a struct chain is not valid for that chain.
+A struct-chaining error happens when the @ref WGPUSType of a struct in a struct chain is not valid for that chain.

-Struct chains which are used in device-timeline validation/operations (e.g. @ref WGPUBufferDescriptor in @ref WGPUDeviceCreateBuffer) have their chain errors surfaced asynchronously, like any other validation error.
+Struct chains which are used in device-timeline validation/operations (e.g. @ref WGPUBufferDescriptor in @ref wgpuDeviceCreateBuffer) have their chain errors surfaced asynchronously, like any other validation error.

 ### Out-Struct-Chain Error {#OutStructChainError}

-Operations which take out-struct-chains (e.g. @ref WGPULimits, in @ref WGPUAdapterGetLimits/@ref WGPUDeviceGetLimits, but not in @ref WGPUDeviceDescriptor) handle struct-chaining errors as follows:
+Operations which take out-struct-chains (e.g. @ref WGPULimits, in @ref wgpuAdapterGetLimits and @ref wgpuDeviceGetLimits, but not in @ref WGPUDeviceDescriptor) handle struct-chaining errors as follows:

 - The output struct and struct chain is not modified.
 - The operation produces a @ref SynchronousError (return value and log message).